A homeowner installs an electric radiant floor – a type of electric heater – in his home

 • A lower carbon footprint – Electric boilers don’t release carbon monoxide, making them a more environmentally-friendly option.

-• Easy and cheap to install – You can easily retrofit an electric boiler to an old oil, gas, or LPG boiler system.
+• Easy to switch from a gas system – You can easily retrofit an electric boiler to an old oil, gas, or LPG boiler system.

 • Safe to install and use – Electric boilers have less risk of explosion than their gas-powered counterparts.